 A Few Favorites

 There are currently around 200 articles published on ERL.
-I hate to pick favorites and besides, not to sound too cliche, but I’ve put a bit of myself into each article, but there are just a few articles that especially stand out.
+I hate to pick favorites, but there are just a few articles that especially stand out.

 - Stories of Resilience: M. Mitchell